-- Host - Here displays the host selected in the corresponding rule. - > Target Here displays the target selected in the corresponding rule. - > Schedule Here displays the schedule selected in the corresponding rule. - Action Here displays the action the Router takes to deal with the packets.
+- > Enable Internet Access Restriction Select the check box to enable the Internet Access Restriction function, so the Default Filter Policy can take effect. - > Rule Name Here displays the name of the rule and this name is unique. - Host Here displays the host selected in the corresponding rule. - Target Here displays the target selected in the corresponding rule. - > Schedule - Here displays the schedule selected in the corresponding rule. - Action Here displays the action the Router takes to deal with the packets.
 It could be Allow or Deny.
 Allow means that the Router permits the packets to go through the Router.
 Deny means that the Router rejects the packets to go through the Router. - > Status This field displays the status of the rule.
-Enabled means the rule will take effect,

-Disabled means the rule will not take effect. - Modify Here you can edit or delete an existing rule.
+Enabled means the rule will take effect, Disabled means the rule will not take effect. - > Modify Here you can edit or delete an existing rule.